drebelsky/whitespace-programs/README.md

 `;` can be used for commenting--all characters starting at the `;` and going to the end of the line will be ignored

 ### Other Miscellaneous Notes
-Except for separating at least one space separating arguments and instructions being separated by newlines, (ironically) white space is ignored.
+Except for at least one space separating arguments and instructions being separated by newlines, (ironically) white space is ignored.